jefdeveloper/LateralTest/README.md

 ### 🚀 Possible Improvements (Future Versions)

-These items represent common production concerns and are intentionally not part of the take-home scope.
+These items represent common production concerns and were intentionally kept out of scope to preserve a pragmatic take-home assignment.

-This project intentionally keeps a pragmatic scope suitable for a take-home assignment.
 In a real-world production scenario, the following improvements could be incrementally introduced to enhance security, reliability, and user experience.

 ---